robseb/HPS2FPGAmapping/README.md

 <br>

 # 1. Part: Creating the FPGA configuration
 The first part of this project is the creation of a **Quartus Prime FPGA project** to configure the **ARM Cortex A9 Hard Processor System (HPS)** and the routing of HPS Bus Interfaces through the FPGA fabric.
-At the end will be generated a FPGA configuration file, that can be loaded by the secondary bootloader as shown in the next parts.
+At the end will be the generation of a FPGA configuration file, that can be loaded by the secondary bootloader as shown in the next parts.

-* Use **Terasic’s System Builder** to generate a new  **Intel Quartus Prime project** with right I/O-Pin mapping
+* Use **Terasic’s System Builder** to generate a new  **Intel Quartus Prime project** with the right I/O-Pin mapping
 * Open this Quartus Prime Project and **create a new Platform Designer model**
-* Insert the component “Arria V/Cyclone V Hard Processor System” to this model
+* Insert the component “**Arria V/Cyclone V Hard Processor System**” to this model
 * It should look like this:
 	![Alt text](doc/docPic_01.jpg?raw=true "Picture 01")

-* Note: Do not change the name “hps_0”!
+* Note: Do not change the name “*hps_0*”!
 With a different name some errors could occure in the device tree building process of the Linux system

 ### HPS component configuration